maziac/DeZog/design/breakpoints.md

 If the condition is not true DeZog will simply send a Continue to the remote.
 If a log is present DeZog will print the log and also send a Continue to the remote.

-This algorithm is slower then handling it all at the remote (the emulator) but has the advantage that it works even if the remote does nto support breakpoint conditions or logpoints and that the condition and log syntax is always the same, no matter what remote is used.
+This algorithm is slower then handling it all at the remote (the emulator) but has the advantage that it works even if the remote does not support breakpoint conditions or logpoints and that the condition and log syntax is always the same, no matter what remote is used.

 ~~~puml